holgerflick/tmsdaysweb/session1.md

 end;
 ```
 The easiest way to do this is to provide a custom constructor.
 Hiding the default constructor, a connection `AConnection` now needs to be passed to the data module when created.
 That connection will then be stored in the field `FConnection`.
 Each query will also be linked to that connection.

+### Retrieving data with queries

+All queries are found on the designer canvas and make use of parameters.

+{: .warning}
+**Always** use parameters.
+Never build your queries at run-time using strings.

 1. `Sale`: Select the yard sale that to create the report for:
 ```sql